 The Company is currently assessing the impact of these standards on its reporting and disclosures.
+Unless otherwise stated, the Company does not plan to early adopt any of these new or amended standards and interpretations.

 6. Trade and other receivables